Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Semiclassical quantum dynamics

 \subsection{General framework}

-The concept of semiclassical dynamics encompasses a number of approaches that replace a full quantum mechanical description of a physical system by a classical description and allow to incorporate quantum effects in a controlled way.
+The concept of semiclassical dynamics encompasses a number of approaches that replace the full quantum mechanical description of a physical system by a classical description and allow to incorporate quantum effects in a controlled way.
 A typical way to construct such theories is a formal expansion of the quantum theory in $\hbar$.
-The leading order contribution at $\hbar \rightarrow 0$ yields a description in terms of classical variables.
-In particular, quantum Hamiltonians are converted into classical Hamiltonian systems.
+The leading order contribution as $\hbar \rightarrow 0$ yields a description in terms of classical variables.
+In particular, quantum Hamiltonians are converted to classical Hamiltonian systems.
 An intuitive understanding of this stems from the trivialization of commutator relations like $[\hat q, \hat p] = i \hbar$ in this limit.
 Many quantum systems contain a natural expansion parameter that can be used to define an "effective $\hbar$".
-Among the most prominent examples are large-spin and large-$N$ expansions \cite{yaffe_large_1982,bickers_review_1987} as well as expansions in the mode occupation of Bose-Einstein condensates \cite{gardiner_particle-number-conserving_1997}.
+Among the most prominent examples are large-spin and large-$N$ expansions~\cite{Yaffe1982,Bickers1987} as well as expansions in the mode occupation of Bose-Einstein condensates~\cite{Gardiner1997}.
 The resulting classical theory is often interpretable as a mean-field description of the original quantum theory.
-In the case of interacting bosons, for instance, the leading order classical description is given by the Gross-Pitaevskii equation, which is as well obtained from a Hartree-Fock mean-field description of the interaction term.
+In the case of interacting bosons, for instance, the leading order classical description is given by the Gross-Pitaevskii equation, which is as well obtained from a mean-field decoupling of the interaction term.

-Arguably the most prominent approach to add quantum correcions in a systematic manner is the truncated Wigner approximation (TWA).
-Working in the phase space formulation of quantum mechanics, it can be obtained from a systematic expansion of the von Neumann equation in $\hbar$ and a subsequent truncation to order $\hbar$ \cite{polkovnikov_phase_2010}.
-Alternatively, a derivation from the path integral representation of the Keldysh formalism is possible \cite{polkovnikov_quantum_2003}.